Fellowships and Funding

 Named fellowships are awarded in line with the wishes of the donors and student eligibility varies from fund to fund.
 In addition to named or memorial fellowships, general donated funds are often used to provide fellowship opportunities for graduate students.

-Additional funding may be available through individual schools and departments.
-Please contact the academic program you are interested in for information on specific funding opportunities and how to apply.
+Contact the academic program you are interested in for information on specific funding opportunities and how to apply.

 Grant-supported funding and internship opportunities are also available through the NIH Biotechnology Training Program at WSU.